-- 219. Each disallowance that Mary and Kathy received from the IRS, for the years 2004, 2005, 2006 and 2007, notified them of their right to file suit in the United States District Court within two years from the date of the disallowance letters. - 220.
-As a result of these IRS disallowances, and solely because of the existence and operation of DOMA, 1 U.S.C. § 7, Mary and Kathy have suffered specific and concrete financial harms to themselves and to their household.
-Specifically, the 2004, 2005, 2006, and 2007 disallowances have forced Mary and Kathy to pay \$14,518 more in federal income taxes than a similarly situated different-sex married couple would have paid for those same tax years. - 221.
-The additional money that Mary and Kathy had to pay in federal income taxes because of DOMA, 1 U.S.C. § 7, could have gone into savings or toward supporting their two young sons. - 222.
-Moreover, the specific and concrete financial harms to Mary and Kathy's household continue to grow with each additional year that DOMA, 1 U.S.C. § 7, operates to bar the IRS from recognizing them as a married couple entitled to the Married Filing Jointly status.
+200. Each disallowance that Mary and Kathy received from the IRS notified them of their right to file suit in the United States District Court within two years from the date of the disallowance letters.

+201. As a result of these IRS disallowances, and solely because of the existence and operation of DOMA, 1 U.S.C. § 7, Mary and Kathy have suffered specific and concrete financial harms to themselves and to their household.
+Specifically, the 2004, 2005 and 2006 disallowances have forced Mary and Kathy to pay \$8,147 more in federal income taxes than a similarly situated different-sex married couple would have paid for those same tax years.

+202. The additional money that Mary and Kathy had to pay in federal income taxes because of DOMA, 1 U.S.C. § 7, could have gone into savings or toward supporting their two young sons.

+203. Moreover, the specific and concrete financial harms to Mary and Kathy's household continue to grow with each additional year that DOMA, 1 U.S.C. § 7, operates to bar the IRS from recognizing them as a married couple entitled to the Married Filing Jointly status.